selendra/selendra-sdk/docs/api/typescript.md

 ## Substrate APIs

-The SDK provides comprehensive APIs for interacting with Selendra's Substrate pallets.
+The SDK provides  APIs for interacting with Selendra's Substrate pallets.

 ### Staking API

-Complete staking operations for nominators and validators.
+ staking operations for nominators and validators.

 #### StakingClient